Table of Contents

 All FE Colleges in Devon will take home educated 14-16s from September 2013. http://www.babcock-education.co.uk/ldp/v.asp?level2id=24363&level3=125924&rootid=2344&level2=24363&depth=3&folderid=125924 http://tinyurl.com/devon14-16s

 Sheffield College and Sheffield College Online understand the position for 14-16s home educated: ask for Sheila Hudson 14-19 Manager.
-Sheffield Online is also taking home educated under-16s for English and Maths GCSEs.
+Sheffield Online also takes home educated under-16s for English and Maths GCSEs.

 Newcastle College Parents Brochure 14-16 says take home educated young people